 The internal illumination lets you have a proper view of the machining process even under low light and can be of aid when loading stocks under low light.

-Talk about safety, the Nomad 3 has a door open interlock, which prevents the machine from running with the door open.
+Talking about safety, the Nomad 3 has a door-open interlock, which prevents the machine from running with the door open.

 But, it can be a pain when you need to provide external lubrication for milling tough metals.
 However, there are people who have bypassed it successfully with the help of Carbide 3D's online community.

 On the software front Carbide 3D provides four software programs with the Nomad 3:

 - MeshCAM for 3D machining using the Nomad 3